2021 TOK & 14C Sheep Hunts - $20,000

 Hunting with Freelance Outdoor Adventures

 It is becoming more and more evident that the best opportunities in Alaska to harvest a trophy ram are in the limited draw areas.
 We have recognized the decline in most of the general areas and have put our energy almost exclusively into hunting the TOK and 14C limited area sheep hunts.
 Unlike most outfitters, we are licensed in both the TOK & 14C, so we can apply you in both units.
-The way the Alaska random draw works you really need to apply for 3 different hunts to give yourself the best chance of drawing one of these premier tags.
+The way the Alaska random draw works you are allowed six different hunt choices, and each choice is independently put into the draw.
+To give yourself the best opportunity at drawing a primer tag we recommend hunters apply all six choices.

 In 2006 the Alaska Department of Fish & Game implemented some changes for the drawing application.
 Before a nonresident, that is not a second-degree of kindred, can apply in the TOK or 14C they must first have a signed agreement with a TOK or 14C licensed registered guide.
 You can download and fill out the Limited Draw Area Application and return to us, and this will meet that requirement.
 We will then apply you for your desired hunts or the hunts that we feel will best suit you, whichever you prefer.